 “Knowing yourself is the beginning of all wisdom” Aristotle

-We at Newfield encourage all of our students to have a thirst for knowledge and to be considerate for our community striving for these values through a knowledge rich curriculum.
+We encourage all of our students to have a thirst for knowledge and to be considerate for our community striving for these values through a knowledge rich curriculum.
 It is recognised that the development of students, morally, socially and culturally plays a significant part in their learning.
 Our aim is to develop citizens that want to create a society that is for the benefit of all.
 The students in our care are going to leave us into a very uncertain world where potential changes to life are going to be like nothing experienced before.
 We firmly believe that exam results alone will not prepare them fully for this uncertain future and that personal development is the other half of real education.

 Education goes beyond academic learning.
 It incorporates knowledge from a range of subjects but also knowledge of our world and of wider issues and how to ensure we are our best selves.